 In parallel to the Political Chaos book, we invited you to do a T-shirt collaboration for our men’s wear line.
 The photography we used is issued from (the serie) “Black Meat”‘ what’s the story behind it?

 ‘Black Meat” is a Collection of 72 images of swans in Zurich/Switzerland.

 I used this title because in the medieval times, swans where the symbol for the unreliable and hypocrite, so they said that underneath their beautiful feathers they had black meat.
 Today black meat is used in the gay scene (google).

 How do you refresh yourself, what are your influences, how do you find new ideas for projects?

 What are the new projects you are working on?

 I can not tell because I always feel ashamed of new projects (that means I’m on the right track)

-Conversation with Paul Kooiker, Amsterdam 2013.
+Conversation with Paul Kooiker, Amsterdam, March 2013.
 Photography by Études Studio.